Title 37 United States Code

 (1) In the case of an area described in subparagraph (B) or (D) of subsection (a)(2), the Secretary of Defense shall be responsible for designating the period during which duty in the area will qualify members for special pay under this section.
 The effective date designated for the commencement of such a period may be a date occurring before, on, or after the actual date on which the Secretary makes the designation.
 If the commencement date for such a period is a date occurring before the date on which the Secretary makes the designation, the payment of special pay under this section for the period between the commencement date and the date on which the Secretary makes the designation shall be subject to the availability of appropriated funds for that purpose.

-(d) Determinations of Facts.—Any determination of fact that is made in administering this section is conclusive.
+(e) Determinations of Fact.—Any determination of fact that is made in administering this section is conclusive.
 Such a determination may not be reviewed by any other officer or agency of the United States unless there has been fraud or gross negligence.
 However, the determination may be changed on the basis of new evidence or for other good cause.

-(b) Effectiveness of Adjustment.—An adjustment under this section shall—
+(b) Effectiveness of Adjustment.—An adjustment under this section shall have the force and effective of law.

-(2) Notwithstanding paragraph (1), but subject to subsection (d), an adjustment taking effect under this section during each of fiscal years 2001 through 2006 shall provide all eligible members with an increase in the monthly basic pay by the percentage equal to the sum of—
+(2) Notwithstanding paragraph (1), but subject to subsection (d), the percentage of the adjustment taking effect under this section during each of fiscal years 2004, 2005, and 2006, shall be one-half of one percentage point higher than the percentage that would otherwise be applicable under such paragraph.

 (1) The total daily equivalent amount of the elements of compensation described in paragraph (3), together with other pay and allowances under this title, to be paid to a member of the uniformed services who is temporarily assigned to duty away from the member's permanent duty station or to duty under field conditions at the member's permanent duty station shall not be less, for any day during the assignment period, than the total amount, for the day immediately preceding the date of the assignment, of the elements of compensation and other pay and allowances of the member.